 The project is set within the context of Rangsit University College of Music, Thailand’s first private institution to offer a Bachelor of Music program, established in 2002.
-Its ” SURYADHEP MUSIC SALA,” with a seating capacity of 1,100, provides a beautiful and acoustically enriching space for faculty, students and visitors.
+Its ” Suryadhep Music Sala,” with a seating capacity of 1,100, provides a beautiful and acoustically enriching space for faculty, students and visitors.
 By translating the sound of music into tangible forms through impressive digital artwork, this project seeks to enhance the atmosphere of the College of Music.
 The artworks, reflecting both classical and modern artistic styles, will serve to increase the institution’s aesthetic environment, bringing its halls, classrooms, and practice rooms with joy and beauty, while celebrating the rich heritage of music history.

 The Adobe Illustrator software is used for drawing outlines, and Adobe Photoshop is used for coloring, in order to explore suitable techniques for creating the artwork.